Peg Woffington: Portraits

 Considered a society beauty of her era, Woffington was painted by several artists, including Jacobus Lovelace in 1744, Peter van Bleeck in 1747, and John Lewis in 1753.
 She was also eulogised in a poetical sketch by the dramatist Henry Jones.

 She has been portrayed as a character in the stage plays A Laughing Matter by April De Angelis. and Mr Foote's Other Leg by Ian Kelly.

 Popular culture

 In 1852 Charles Reade and Tom Taylor wrote a play Masks and Faces which featured Woffington as a central character.
 Following the play's success, Reade wrote a novel Peg Woffington in 1855.
 A play by Frances Aymar Mathews, Pretty Peggy (1902), starred Grace George as Woffington.

 Woffington featured in several films, particularly in the silent era.
 These portrayals were largely based on the works of Reade and Taylor and include Peg Woffington (1910), Peg Woffington (1912) and Masks and Faces (1917).
 In 1935 Anna Neagle played Woffington in the comedy Peg of Old Drury with Cedric Hardwicke playing David Garrick.
 Her character appeared in the 2015 play Mr Foote's Other Leg as a friend and colleague of Samuel Foote.

 Woffington is also mentioned in the Cyclops episode of James Joyce's Ulysses.

+Woffington appears as the main character in the graphic novel La pièce manquante ("The Missing Play", 2023) by Jean Harambat.
+Wanting to go down into history with a great role, she becomes interested in William Shakespeare's missing play The History of Cardenio when her manager and close friend Ignatius Sancho tells her about it.
+She and Sancho then go on a quest to find it, but they also discover interests that try to keep them away from the play - including David Garrick, who is both Woffington's competitor and unwelcomed suitor.